 Data Packetization

 When delivering streaming content over a network, it’s easier to transmit data in bits instead of one large file.
 These bits are known as data packets.
-The Internet protocol facilitates data packetization for efficient and reliable delivery from the server to the end user.
+The Internet protocol facilitates the data packetization for efficient and reliable delivery from the server to the end-user.

 Routing

-When data is packetized, the various packets contain IP headers that determine the content source and destination.
-The protocols help route the content from the source to the destination to avoid data loss.
+When data is packetized, the various packets contain IP headers that determine the source and destination of the content.
+The protocols help route the content from the source to the destination, thereby avoiding data loss.

 Quality of Service